Little Lon

 • Melbourne

 The State Library of Victoria is a cultural landmark that houses books, podcast facilities and an enviable audiovisual collection as well as several exhibitions and galleries with a lot of history.
-It also has a secret collection of magical paraphernalia, which is about the most Hogwarts thing we can think of.
+It also has a secret suite of magical paraphernalia, which is about the most Hogwarts thing we can think of.
 It’s called the William Alma Magic Collection, and it contains approximately 2,000 books, 60 magazines, 1,500 photographs, 300 posters and 400 files about all things magic.
 If you fancy yourself a bit of a witch or wizard, you can request to view items from the collection – we assume all requests will be delivered by Floo Network straight to your tower.

 Find out about the truth behind Melbourne's most famous urban legends.